juicedata/juicefs-csi-driver/README.md

 #### Using Helm To Deploy

-1. Prepare a `values.yaml` file with access information about Redis and object storage.
+1. Prepare a `values.yaml` file with access information about metadata engine (e.g. Redis) and object storage.
 If already formatted a volume, only `name` and `metaurl` is required.
-You can specify cpu/memory limits and requests of mount pod for pods using this driver.
+You can specify CPU/memory limits and requests of mount pod for pods using this driver.

 ```yaml
 storageClasses: